TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixDIndexphp/Database-submit/Index.rst

 Input MUST be POST method.
 And the REFERER and HTTP\_HOST must match.
 To setup a script to handle the input, refer to the FE\_DATA object.

-See examples from the typo3/sysext/cms/tslib/media/scripts/ folder, e.g. "guest\_submit.inc".
+See examples from the typo3/sysext/statictemplates/media/scripts/ folder or database submits of extensions, e.g. of tt\_guest.